Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    # Specify the DNS URI of your Azure Cosmos DB.
    azure.cosmosdb.uri=https://wingtiptoys.documents.azure.com:443/

-   # Specify the access key for your database.
+   # Specify the access key (PRIMARY KEY) for your database.
    azure.cosmosdb.key=57686f6120447564652c20426f6220526f636b73==

    # Specify the name of your database.